Protecting the urban forest

-Trees and the Law
+Trees and the law

 Are you having an issue with a tree between private neighbours?

 The best solution is to contact your neighbour, discuss the problem with a view to negotiating a mutually beneficial solution.
-Legal Services of South Australia have provided a guide for neighbours in this situation to help guide neighbours on how to resolve their issue.
+Legal Services of South Australia has provided a guide for neighbours in this situation to help guide neighbours on how to resolve their issue.

 For more information read the Trees and the Law Booklet.